Animals Through My Traveling Lens

 I stopped so many times just to take in the beauty of the green everywhere – it was a sight for sore eyes.
 I stopped to listen to the stream and recorded a video of the water rushing over rising foliage underneath.
 I spotted an unsuspecting male pheasant and got a quick glimpse at a few other birds including a little Treecreeper.
 But otherwise, neither people nor birds shared my quiet morning meander along the 2 mile trail.
 It was just perfect to focus on the beauty and other lovely sounds of nature that I may miss while focused on the singing birds.
 It reminded me to take time to admire the trees, the gorgeous colors of the season, and the simple but soothing sounds of a babbling brook.

-Three RSPB parks, three different personalities and experiences, it’s all here – and many thanks to the RSPB for bringing it to us.
-I’m now a card-carrying member of the RSPB, and now armed with my Member’s guide, I look forward to the many new parks I will one day explore.
+Three RSPB parks, three different personalities and experiences, it’s all here for us birdwatcher travelers or locals.
+Many thanks to the RSPB for bringing it to us.
+I’m now a card-carrying member of the RSPB, and armed with my Member’s guide, I can look forward to the many new parks I will explore.
 And, whether you’re a foreigner like me or from the UK, I do hope that you get the chance to experience the UK’s beauty, wildlife and these lovely parks for yourself.
+I've featured some of this beauty in my photo products here and on my Zazzle storefront.

 Please remember to support your local wildlife carer/rehabilitator and reach out to them for any wildlife in need of care.
 Blessings …